 The length of your knitting needles might not be important for straight needles, but it is very important when it comes to knitting in the round with circular needles.

 When knitting in the round, the diameter of the item you’re knitting is directly correlated to the length of the circular needles you’re using.
 The smaller the item, the shorter the circular needles you’ll need.
-Just make sure to check the knitting pattern for specifications!
+Just make sure to check your knitting pattern for specifications!

 Knitting Needle Sizes for Different Yarn Weights